yashrb24/popl-project/README.md

 - **Extended Features:**
 1. **Enhanced Symbolic Execution:**
-   - Investigate advanced features and optimizations in symbolic execution engines like KLEE.
+   - Investigate advanced features in symbolic execution engines like KLEE.
+We want to compile hybrid Rust code into LLVM bitcode while also linking all the necessary libraries not supported by LLVM Linker.

 2. **Integration with Larger Codebases:**
    - Extend the symbolic testing approach to larger and more complex codebases to evaluate scalability and applicability, and collaborate with the other group to test ported real world code.

-3. **Dynamic Analysis:**
-   - Incorporate dynamic analysis techniques to complement symbolic execution, providing a more comprehensive understanding of program behavior.

-4. **Property-Based Testing:**
+3. **Property-Based Testing Scope:**
-   - Extend the project to support property-based testing, enabling the specification of properties to be checked during symbolic execution.
+   - Extend the project's scope to support more property-based testing, enabling the specification of properties to be checked during symbolic execution.

-5. **Benchmarking and Evaluation:**
+4. **Benchmarking and Evaluation:**
    - Establish a comprehensive benchmark suite and evaluate the performance of the symbolic execution engine on various types of programs and real-world use cases.

-6. **Concurrency and Parallel Symbolic Execution:**
-   - Explore techniques for handling concurrent and parallel code in symbolic execution to address challenges in modern multi-threaded applications.

-7. **Security Analysis:**
-    - Extend the project to include security-focused symbolic execution, identifying vulnerabilities and security issues in code.

 ## [Model Checking in Rust](https://github.com/yashrb24/popl-project/blob/main/code-orig/kani_linked_list.rs)